PabloCastellano/ansible-libbitcoin/README.md

 Ansible libbitcoin role
 =======================

 Installs a libbitcoin server using Debian packages.
+Supported distributions are Debian Jessie (8.0) and Ubuntu Xenial (16.04).

 First create your hosts file like: